The Importance of Pet Dental Health

 When it comes to dental issues, there is a lot more at stake than just good oral health for your pets.
 Dental disease can lead to a host of severe health issues.

 Harmful bacteria in your pet’s mouth can get into the blood stream and travel to other parts of the body.
 Over time, bacteria can reach vital organs, affecting the liver, kidneys, and heart.
-For optimal overall health, make sure to bring your pet in for professional dental care at a veterinary hospital in Richmond.
+For optimal overall health, make sure to bring your pet in for professional cat and dog dental care at a veterinary hospital in Richmond.

 Has your pet been acting strange?
 Are they ignoring their food?
 Unlike humans, dogs and cats can’t tell you something’s wrong.
 If you’ve noticed unusual behavior in your furry friend, bring your cat or dog in to see a qualified Richmond vet to investigate the problem further.